auvzhcet/Documentation/docs/computer/Acoustics.md

 ## Future Work

 The assembly of all the components at one place and its optimization is required:

-1.Connecting all 3 hydrophones to a microcontroller to receive input without wire/connection interference 2.Processing of audio signals for higher frequencies (50 kHz) 3.Attaching to the vehicle at a certain angle 4.Testing to eradicate reflections of signals form props and sidewalls of swimming pool
+1. Connecting all 3 hydrophones to a microcontroller to receive input without wire/connection interference
+2. Processing of audio signals for higher frequencies (50 kHz)
+3. Attaching to the vehicle at a certain angle
+4. Testing to eradicate reflections of signals form props and sidewalls of swimming pool

 ## References